This post may include affiliate links; see our disclosure policy.

 Serving deviled eggs

-These easy deviled eggs are totally classic and perfect for entertaining!
-We love using them for Easter and Thanksgiving.
-Our son Larson absolutely loves them, so we also make them for everyday life!
-He loves finding them in his lunch box.
-Does your family make deviled eggs for holidays?
-Let us know in the comments below!
+These easy deviled eggs are perfect for entertaining!
+I love using them for Easter and Thanksgiving.
+My son Larson absolutely loves them, so I also make them as a savory surprise from time to time.
+He loves finding them in his lunchbox.

 Easy deviled eggs